 GEOG 482: Making Maps that Matter with GIS

-This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-That being said, it is essential that you read the entire document as well as the material covered in the Course Orientation.
+This syllabus is divided into several sections, as follows.
+It is essential that you read the entire document as well as the material covered in the Course Orientation.
 Together these serve the role of our course "contract."

 - Course Overview